gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \indent A simple example helps to clarify how the scope of inference can change based on the study design. \index{scope of inference} Suppose we are interested in studying the GPA of students.
-If we had taken a random sample from, say, the STAT 217 students in a given semester, our scope of inference would be the population of STAT 217 students in that semester.
-If we had taken a random sample \index{random sampling} from the entire MSU population, then the inferences would be to the entire MSU population in that semester.
+If we had taken a random sample from, say, Intermediate Statistics students in a given semester at a university, our scope of inference would be the population of students in that semester taking that course.
+If we had taken a random sample \index{random sampling} from the entire population of students at that school, then the inferences would be to the entire population of students in that semester.
 These are similar types of problems but the two populations are very different and the group you are trying to make conclusions about should be noted carefully in your results -- it does matter!
-If we did not have a representative sample, say the students could choose to provide this information or not, then we can only make inferences to volunteers.
-These volunteers might differ in systematic ways from the entire population of STAT 217 students so we cannot safely extend our inferences beyond the group that volunteered.
+If we did not have a representative sample, say the students could choose to provide this information or not and some chose not to, then we can only make inferences to volunteers.
+These volunteers might differ in systematic ways from the entire population of Intermediate Statistics students (for example, they are proud of their GPA) so we cannot safely extend our inferences beyond the group that volunteered.

 \indent To consider the impacts of RA versus results from purely observational studies, we need to be comparing groups.
-Suppose that we are interested in differences in the mean GPAs for different sections of STAT 217 and that we take a random sample  \index{random sampling} of students from each section and compare the results and find evidence of some difference.
-In this scenario, we can conclude that there is some difference in the population of STAT 217 students but we can't say that being in different sections caused the differences in the mean GPAs.
-Now suppose that we randomly assigned every STAT 217 student to get extra training in one of three different study techniques and found evidence of differences among the training methods.
+Suppose that we are interested in differences in the mean GPAs for different sections of Intermediate Statistics and that we take a random sample  \index{random sampling} of students from each section and compare the results and find evidence of some difference.
+In this scenario, we can conclude that there is some difference in the population of these statistics students but we can't say that being in different sections caused the differences in the mean GPAs.
+Now suppose that we randomly assigned every student to get extra training in one of three different study techniques and found evidence of differences among the training methods.
 We could conclude that the training methods caused the differences in these students.
-These conclusions would only apply to STAT 217 students and could not be generalized to a larger population of students.
-If we took a random sample of STAT 217 students (say only 10 from each section) and then randomly assigned them to one of three training programs and found evidence of differences, then we can say that the training programs caused the differences.
+These conclusions would only apply to Intermediate Statistics students at this university in this semester and could not be generalized to a larger population of students.
+If we took a random sample of Intermediate Statistics students (say only 10 from each section) and then randomly assigned them to one of three training programs and found evidence of differences, then we can say that the training programs caused the differences.
-But we can also say that we have evidence that those differences pertain to the population of STAT 217 students.
-This seems similar to the scenario where all STAT 217 students participated in the training programs except that by using random sampling, only a fraction of the population needs to actually be studied to make inferences to the entire population of interest -- saving time and money.
+But we can also say that we have evidence that those differences pertain to the population of Intermediate Statistics students in that semester at this university.
+This seems similar to the scenario where all the students participated in the training programs except that by using random sampling, only a fraction of the population needs to actually be studied to make inferences to the entire population of interest -- saving time and money.

 \indent A quick summary of the terminology of hypothesis testing
 \index{hypothesis testing}
 is useful at this
 point.
 The ***null hypothesis*** ($H_0$) states that there is no difference or no relationship in the population.
-This is the statement of no effect or no difference and the claim that we are trying to find evidence against.
+This is the statement of no effect or no difference and the claim that we are trying to find evidence against in NHST.
 In this chapter, $H_0$: $\mu_1=\mu_2$.
 When doing two-group problems, you always need to specify which group is 1 and which one is 2 because the order does matter.
 The ***alternative hypothesis*** ($H_1$ or $H_A$) states a specific difference between parameters.
-This is the research hypothesis and the claim about the population that we hope to demonstrate is more reasonable to conclude than the null hypothesis.
+This is the research hypothesis and the claim about the population that we often hope to demonstrate is more reasonable to conclude than the null hypothesis.
 In the two-group situation, we can have
 ***one-sided alternatives*** $H_A: \mu_1 > \mu_2$ (greater than) or
 $H_A: \mu_1 < \mu_2$ (less than) or, the more common, ***two-sided
 alternative*** $H_A: \mu_1 \ne \mu_2$ (not equal to).
-We usually default to using two-sided tests because we often do not know enough to know the direction of a difference in advance, especially in more complicated situations.
+We usually default to using two-sided tests because we often do not know enough to know the direction of a difference *a priori*, especially in more complicated situations.
 The ***sampling distribution under the null*** is the distribution of all possible values of a statistic under the assumption that
 $H_0$ is true.
 It
 is used to calculate the ***p-value***,
 \index{p-value!calculation of}
-the probability of obtaining a result as extreme or more extreme than what we observed given that the null hypothesis is true.
+the probability of obtaining a result as extreme or more extreme (defined by the alternative) than what we observed given that the null hypothesis is true.
 We will find sampling distributions
 \index{sampling distribution}
 using